8 Reasons why sticking to a schedule with these daily routine templates will actually make your days easier.

 Even if you don’t have kids–do this!
 Take an art class, try a yoga class, or try a new restaurant for lunch.

 I hate when I catch myself saying “Hold on” to the kids for the third time.
 When I get into a project, I get really distracted by it.
-Setting a summer schedule that includes independent play and group play helps me so much because it mixes up time together and time on our own.
-The kids know I will give them my undivided attention at certain times in the day.
+Setting a schedule that includes independent play and group play helps me so much because it mixes up time together and time on our own.
+The kids know I will give them my undivided attention at certain times of the day.

 My kids enjoy time to build and do puzzles, and I make this an independent activity.
 Each kid can choose a puzzle or something to build (Legos, building blocks, Lincoln Logs, attribute blocks, etc.) Set these in an area where they can access them on their own.
 I make a rule that they can do as many as they want, but they have to clean up one before getting out another.